shimisnow/poc-nestjs-serverless/docs/markdown/how-to-deploy.md

 # How to deploy

+`THIS IS A PROJECT FOR LEARNING PURPOSES, SO THERE IS HARDCODED SIMULATED SENSITIVE INFORMATION`

 ## Generate node_modules

 As AWS Lambda runtime executes with Amazon Linux, all node_modules libraries need to be for Linux.
 To avoid using the node_modules from local project running with Windows, this project ensures the use os a node_modules for Linux using Docker.